-In 2017, 43% of greenhouse gas emissions in Georgia came from transportation - more than any other sector.
+In 2017, 43% of greenhouse gas emissions in Georgia came from transportation and vehicles - more than any other sector.
 In particular, our highways present many challenges and risks - to human safety, to the communities they connect, and to the ecosystems they traverse.
-At The Ray, we believe the technology already exists to build a transportation system that is more resilient, safe, and sustainable for all travelers.
+At The Ray, we believe the technology already exists to build a transportation system that is more resilient, safe, and sustainable for all travelers (and electric).
 That starts with what’s driving on our roads.

 Government and industry-leading companies are setting higher standards for sustainability, and drivers are demanding more from the cars they buy.
 In turn, automotive manufacturers are responding with vehicle innovation and investment at a break-neck pace.
 As of September 2019, more than 1.3 million electric vehicles (EVs) were on U.S. roads, and this number is expected to increase to 18.7 million by 2030.
 Following this trend, automakers like GM, Jaguar, Volkswagen, and Volvo have already made the pledge to phase out their gas-powered models.